cfstacks/stacks/docs/source/guides/step_by_step_walkthrough.rst

 using environment variables for configuring AWS authentication, then you don't have to specify the profile.

-Stacks requires you to provide an environment name, for this guide, let's call it ``learning``.
+Sample templates requires you to provide an environment name, for this guide, let's call it ``learning``.
 Properties file is environment-aware and can have a common set of properties as well as per-environment ones.
 See :doc:`/fundamentals/configuration`.

 There are two ways to set an environment:

 * ``STACKS_ENV`` environment variable
-* ``--env`` command line argument to the subcommands
+* ``--env`` or ``-e`` command line argument to the subcommands

 Create the VPC stack: